ceph/ceph/doc/cluster-ops/crush-map.rst

 |  6   |   Pool      | A data storage pool for storing objects.           |
 +------+-------------+----------------------------------------------------+

-.. note:: You can remove these types and create your own bucket types.
+.. tip:: You can remove these types and create your own bucket types.

 Ceph's deployment tools generate a CRUSH map that contains a bucket for each host, and a pool named "default," which is useful for the default ``data``,